The MWVA Program

 ALL of which are dedicated to increasing public awareness, removing barriers, and promoting a social change, so that ALL citizens will be able to lead productive and meaningful lives, regardless of their abilities.
 We could not operate without the help of our generous volunteers, sponsors, companions, and friends.

 In 1972, the Ms. Wheelchair America program was established by Dr. Philip K Wood, a physician in Columbus, Ohio who devoted his career to the treatment and rehabilitation of individuals with disabilities through his awareness of the talent, capabilities, determination and courage of people with disabilities.
 In 1974, Ms. Wheelchair Virginia was formed and ran until 1986...it later was reestablished in Richmond, Virginia in 2001.
-In 2006, the program was moved to Fishersville, VA and the title weekend/gala continues to be held at Wilson Workforce Rehab Center (Formerly known as Woodrow Wilson Rehab Center).
+In 2006, the program was moved to Fishersville, VA and the gala weekend continues to be held at Wilson Workforce Rehabilitation Center (Formerly known as Woodrow Wilson Rehabilitation Center).

 Unlike other pageants, Ms. Wheelchair Virginia is in no way an "outward" beauty contest.
 It is instead a competition to select the most accomplished and articulate spokesperson for Virginians with disabilities.
 The selected representative must be able to communicate both the needs and the accomplishments of her constituency to the general public, the business community and the legislature.